 “Do you by any chance remember what they were playing when the Titanic went down?” asked the lady.
 She’d definitely had a couple.

 “Umm.
 Sorry.
 It wasn’t Scrabble, was it?”
 This got a big laugh.

 Oh libraries!
 I thought.
 The guiding, brilliant spirit of them is enough to choke me up.
-To help me even believe in some wiser, mysterious power hovering over all of the places we may congregate – freely and unlicensed - when we are tired of escaping into ourselves.
-All together then: “Nearer my God to thee….”
+To help me even believe in some wiser, mysterious power hovering over all of the places we may congregate – freely and unlicensed – when we are tired of escaping into ourselves.
 Talk about salvation.
-Somebody needs to start remembering libraries before they stop remembering us.
+Somebody needs to start remembering libraries before they stop remembering us back.